instantdb/instant/client/www/_posts/db_browser.md

 [^1]: You may not notice this as Postgres gives a consistency guarantee.
 However, for them to support multiple concurrent transactions, they in effect need to be able to keep "temporary alterations"

-[^2]: Figma mentions this problem in [their mutiplayer essay](https://www.figma.com/blog/how-figmas-multiplayer-technology-works/)
+[^2]: Figma mentions this problem in [their multiplayer essay](https://www.figma.com/blog/how-figmas-multiplayer-technology-works/)

 [^3]: Plain SQL and boolean logic is hard to reuse, and can slow down the query planner.
 Many folks who have medium-sized apps experience this quickly.